Signs Labor Is Near: How To Know Baby Is Coming - Baby Chick

 Share

-Every woman’s experience is unique, but these are the most common signs that labor is approaching or beginning.
+Every labor is different, but these are some of the most common signs that your body may be preparing for birth.

 You have probably had difficulty breathing for the past few weeks (or more) as your baby kicks your diaphragm and pushes up on your lungs.
-Suppose you suddenly feel like breathing has become easier and can take that deep, satisfying breath again.
-This is called lightening and is a sign that the baby has dropped into your pelvis, a position they get into when they are ready to enter the world.1,2,6
+If you suddenly feel like breathing has become easier and you can take a deep, satisfying breath again, your baby may have dropped lower into your pelvis.
+This is called lightening and is a sign that your baby has moved into your pelvis in preparation for birth.1,2,6

 In addition to breathing better, you may take even more trips to the bathroom.
 (When a baby drops, their weight sits more on your bladder.)2,6 You may even notice that your baby bump appears to have shrunk.
 But just because you are sure the baby has dropped doesn’t mean it’s time to head to the hospital.
 Often, especially for first-time moms, a baby dropping is just a sign that labor is coming soon, which could mean days or even weeks.1,2,6